Table of Contents

 Construction & Materials

-Our furniture is bench made just for you in our own production facility in Maiden, NC.
+Our furniture is bench made just for you in our own production facility in Claremont, NC.
 Unlike high volume catalogue retailers, we have no incentive to cut corners in materials or construction.
-We use top quality materials produced in a sustainable fashion or having low emission qualities and adhere to high standards of quality and workmanship.
+We use top quality materials produced in a sustainable fashion or having low emission qualities and adhere to high standards of quality and workmanship

 We do not use any flame retardant chemicals in making the furniture.

-We use only kiln dried hardwoods, certified to be grown in a sustainable manner in our frames which are produced under the same roof as the finished upholstery products are made.
+We use only kiln dried hardwoods, certified to be grown in a sustainable manner in our frames.
 Each frame is designed by a qualified engineer who uses state of the art software to determine the appropriate materials and design elements to create a frame that will last a lifetime.
 The components are then precision cut on computer driven routers and assembled by experienced craftsmen using blocks in all corners, double doweled or mortise and tenoned joinery, metal fasteners and glue where needed.

 When we started making our furniture, since we were starting from scratch, we had a chance to choose from all of the available spring options.
 We chose a very high end system from Leggett & Platt’s “Elite” series.
 “Soft Luxe” is a pocketed coil system featuring Ultra high coil density (300 per standard sofa) which means more working surface wire per seat allowing greater conformity to body contours.
 The uniquely engineered inter-linked coil architecture provides uniform comfort and consistent support over the entire seating area.
 The floating, noiseless, 4” or 6” barrel shaped encased coil provides a feeling of “weightless” suspension – a perfect harmonic balance without adding stress to the seat frame.

 Looking for better lumbar support?
-Luxe back pillows have a horizontal quilted construction with more fill on the bottom.
-Our LUXE line is the best cushion and pillow construction we have seen on the market.
+Our back pillows have a horizontal quilted construction with more fill on the bottom.
+Our cushion and pillow construction are the best we have seen on the market.

 Leathers & Fabrics